pingcap/docs/security-compatibility-with-mysql.md

 - MySQL v5.7 does not support password reuse management.
 - MySQL v8.0 supports password reuse management.
-- TiDB v6.5.0 supports password reuse management.
+- TiDB supports password reuse management starting from v6.5.0.

 The implementation mechanisms are consistent between TiDB and MySQL.
 Both use the `mysql.password_history` system table to implement the password reuse management feature.
 However, when deleting a user that does not exist in the `mysql.user` system table, TiDB and MySQL have different behaviors:

 - Scenario: A user (`user01`) is not created in a normal way; instead, it is created by using the `INSERT INTO mysql.password_history VALUES (...)` statement to append a record of `user01` to the `mysql.password_history` system table.
-The record of `user01` does not exist in `mysql.user` system table.
-In such cases, when you run `DROP USER` on `user01`, TiDB and MySQL have different behaviors.
+In such cases, because the record of `user01` does not exist in the `mysql.user` system table, when you run `DROP USER` on `user01`, TiDB and MySQL have different behaviors.

     - MySQL: When you run `DROP USER user01`, MySQL tries to find `user01` in `mysql.user` and `mysql.password_history`.
 If either system table contains `user01`, the `DROP USER` statement is executed successfully and no error is reported.
     - TiDB: When you run `DROP USER user01`, TiDB tries to find `user01` only in `mysql.user`.
 If no related record is found, the `DROP USER` statement fails and an error is reported.
-If you want the statement to execute successfully and delete the `user01` record from `mysql.password_history`, use `DROP USER IF EXISTS user01` instead.
+If you want to execute the statement successfully and delete the `user01` record from `mysql.password_history`, use `DROP USER IF EXISTS user01` instead.

 ## Authentication plugin status